-Partway through your undergraduate degree, you will have the option to participate in the Professional Experience Year (PEY) Internship program, the largest paid internship program in the country.
+Partway through your undergraduate degree, you will have the option to participate in the Professional Experience Year Co-op Program (PEY Co-op), the largest paid internship program in the country.
 It is a full-time engineering job that lasts 12-16 months.
-PEY goes far beyond a traditional student work experience program where placements usually last four months — just about the length of a summer job and barely enough time to learn the ropes.
-Learn the top 10 reasons to choose PEY to kickstart your career.
+PEY Co-op goes far beyond a traditional student work experience program where placements usually last four months — just about the length of a summer job and barely enough time to learn the ropes.

 Engineering Summer Internship Program (ESIP)